brimdata/super/book/src/intro.md

 │ [1, '"foo"'] │
 └──────────────┘
 ```
-And Datafusion fails with an error:
+And DataFusion fails with an error:
 ```sh
 $ datafusion-cli -c "SELECT * FROM 'example.json'"
 DataFusion CLI v46.0.1